weaversa/cryptol-course/extras/arithmetic-verification/README.md

 * `make clean`

-This cleans up the workspace and unnecessary generated files.s
+This cleans up the workspace and unnecessary generated files.

 References